Slaymish/my-digital-garden/src/site/notes/UML State Diagrams.md

 # SuperState

+- Reduces complexity by **hiding**

 To lessen the amount of out/in lines for something

-The grey box is the superstate
+- The grey box is the superstate

 ![Pasted image 20230727144902.png](/img/user/Pasted%20image%2020230727144902.png)

-# Concurrent Substates
+# Concurrent Machines

+- *Parallel Execution*
 - Separates concurrent behaviour
 - Each line is called a 'swim lane'
 - Dotted line between the two, in a superstate